sync4j/sync4j/README.md

 - [x] Add event listener
 - [x] Fix copied byte count during copy
 - [ ] Add exception handling
+  - [ ] Fix compilation errors in Context
+    - IOExceptions should be passed to errorManager
+    - The copyTask should probably be refactored to be able to pass Action to errorManager when getSize fails.
 - [x] Add progress reporting in CopyAction
 - [ ] Add a ListFolderAction